 “Some of our clients are addressing the need for moderate housing by reworking older apartments to create appealing, modestly-sized rental units,” reports Dan Godfrey, AIA, LEED AP.

-Converting older apartments to assisted living, reducing census in healthcare or eliminating some hard-to-market apartments can also pave the way for converting a group of residences into neighborhood common spaces.
+Converting older apartments to assisted senior living, reducing census in healthcare, or eliminating some hard-to-market apartments can also pave the way for converting a group of residences into neighborhood common spaces.

 2. Attracting New Residents

 Marketing begins at your front door.
 The building façade is sometimes overlooked in favor of interior updates, but if the first impression does not reflect your community’s desired brand identity, prospective residents may never come inside.

 Attracting new residents requires more than an appealing building and caring staff members, particularly for markets where older adults have access to a “bright and shiny” new community down the street.
 Baby boomers want options and don’t want to move into “a place for old people.”
 One result has been niche communities, like the Jimmy Buffet-inspired Latitude Margaritaville, offering distinctive experiences to entice people to move from their homes.